Last updated on August 15th, 2024 at 11:57 am

 Let’s see examples of different verb types: am, is, are, was, were, have, has, had, shall, will, buy, play, reach, has, had, shall, will, buy, play, reach, walk, etc. Verbs are marked in bold for easy identification:

-• She was not like to express her feelings.
+- She did not like to express her feelings.

 Types of Verbs in English grammar